kristianka/mymemoria/README.md

 -   User authentication powered by Firebase Authentication.

 -   Automated testing powered by Cypress.
-See here for test coverage.
+Every page and major function has a E2E test.

 <h3>Backend</h3>